 After the capital island of St. Vincent, Bequia is the largest of the thirty-two islands that make up the island state of St. Vincent & the Grenadines.

-Known for its friendly people, crystal clear waters and beautiful beaches, Bequia presents a unique charm.
-With a relaxed pace, easy-going spirit and only six thousand inhabitants, the island feels like home from the moment you arrive where you are always greeted with a warm hello as you walk along the street.
+Known for friendly locals, crystal clear waters and beautiful beaches, Bequia presents a unique charm.
+With a relaxed pace and only six thousands inhabitants, the small island feels like a home from the moment you arrive where you will always be greeted with a warm hello as you walk along the street.

-One of the best ways to explore Bequia is on foot as it is a mountainous island and is mostly covered with natural forest.
-If you are looking for a workout, hike Mount Peggy, or as locals call it, “Ma peggy," which reaches nearly 900ft and takes roughly two to three hours to complete.
+One of the best ways to explore the mountainous island of Bequia is on foot where you can enjoy the beauty of the natural forest.
+If you are looking for a workout, hike Mount Peggy, or as the locals call it, “Ma Peggy,” which reaches nearly 900ft and takes roughly two to three hours to complete.
 The invigorating hike will not disappoint as camera worthy views await at the top, offering unmatched 360-degree views of the island overlooking Admiralty Bay down to the beaches of Lower Bay and Princess Margaret.
-You can also see St Vincent in the distance.

-The Old Fort, Historic Estate & Plantation, is a great place to stay.
+The restored eighteenth-century Old Fort Historic Estate & Plantation is a great place to stay and relish in all that Bequia has to offer.
 Constructed with cobblestones and wood beams in the classic French-Mediterranean mansion-house style, it’s the only fully restored historic plantation in St. Vincent & the Grenadines.
 The Old Fort is set high on the top of Mt.
-Pleasant and offers views overlooking the Grenadine Islands that stretch far Southward into the distance.
+Pleasant and offers views overlooking the Grenadine Islands.
 The kitchen draws on fresh local produce and is famous for its fantastic cuisine with the restaurant, a wholly Shangri-La affair, that turns into a magical setting at night.
-This intimate, unique hotel is ideal for guests seeking a relaxed laid-back atmosphere, while being conveniently located to the best beaches and activities.
+This intimate, unique hotel is ideal for guests seeking a relaxed atmosphere, while being conveniently located to the best beaches and activities.